Course page for Mek4250 / Mek9250

 - 7. week (starting March 3): Start on Chap 5, the Stokes problem.
 Exercise this week is cancelled.

-will be spent on this review) .
+will be spent on this review) notes .

 - 8. week (starting March 10): Jørgen Dokken will show us the magic of FEniCSx.